MarcoPolo483/PubSec-Info-Assistant-by-Copilot/docs/compliance/WCAG-STATEMENT.md

 ## Commitment to Accessibility

-PubSec Info Assistant is committed to ensuring digital accessibility for people with disabilities.
+EVA Domain Assistant 2.0 is committed to ensuring digital accessibility for people with disabilities.
 We are continually improving the user experience for everyone and applying the relevant accessibility standards.

 ## Conformance Status

-The PubSec Info Assistant web application **conforms** to WCAG 2.1 Level AA standards.
+The EVA Domain Assistant 2.0 web application **conforms** to WCAG 2.1 Level AA standards.
 This means:

 - ✅ All Level A criteria are met
 - ✅ All Level AA criteria are met